zyjiaobj/triggers/docs/getting-started/README.md

     - Pipelines is the backbone of Tekton and will allow us to accomplish the work we plan to do.
   - [Install Triggers](https://github.com/tektoncd/triggers/blob/master/DEVELOPMENT.md#install-triggers)
     - Of course we need to install our project as well, so we can accept and process events into PipelineRuns!
-  - Pick a Github repo with a Dockerfile as your build object (or you can fork [this one](https://github.com/iancoffey/ulmaceae)).
+  - Pick a GitHub repo with a Dockerfile as your build object (or you can fork [this one](https://github.com/iancoffey/ulmaceae)).
     - Clone this repo locally -  we will come back to this repo later.
 ## Configure the cluster